The children’s welfare in all areas is very important to us at St Matthew’s.

 Family Liaison Officer

-We are fortunate to be able support families and children with a FLO, Mrs Aspinall.
+We are fortunate to be able support families and children with a FLO, Mrs Dent.
 She is available to speak to parents each morning on the gate should there be any issues at all which are of a concern.
 Her main role is to listen and support, suggesting appropriate avenues of support.
-Mrs Aspinall has supported families with a wide range of issues such as secondary school applications, behaviour at home, accessing local support services, applying for FSM and attendance.
+Mrs Dent has supported families with a wide range of issues such as secondary school applications, behaviour at home, accessing local support services, applying for FSM and attendance.